SO, WHAT IS A DESIGN SPRINT?

 However, we can’t take the credit for this (unfortunately) as we’ve already said they were created by GV, and used by practically every agency in the creative industry.
 But we do ours slightly different, we drop the last two days (Google runs a five-day sprint but we only run ours as three days).

-The design sprint focuses on design, like things such as user experience (UX), user interfaces (UI), key feature sets and more.
+The design sprint focuses on the app design, like things such as user experience (UX), user interfaces (UI), key feature sets and more.
 It is also worth mentioning that the focus of this blog will be design sprints for App Development, so if you do something else, results may vary.

 THE 3-DAY DESIGN SPRINT

 This is where the fundamental work gets done.
 This first day is all about understanding what you want to achieve, what could cause your idea to failure and who your target market is – establishing the digital strategy for your project.
 Although it may seem like a waste of time as you’ve probably figured these out beforehand, bets are, you’ll find you have a few lightbulb moments.
 During the design sprints, gold ideas can come from anything, so don’t discriminate!

 You’ll want to decide where to focus your efforts too, to do this you’ll create a bunch of HMW (how might we’s).
 Then you’ll try and group the HMW’s into categories or groups e.g. On-boarding or Systems etc. Once you’ve grouped them, you’ll vote on which categories are the most important, once this is done, that particular category or categories will be the centre of your focus for the next few days.
 Everything you do will be focused towards those given categories.

 The best way to summarise this day is by comparing it to pizza dough.
 It’s the least exciting part of a pizza, but it’s actually what makes or breaks it.
 Get the dough wrong and you’ve offended an entire country.
 Don’t believe us?
 Ask our front end dev, Marco (he’s Italian…obviously). 🍕